ruby-processing/ruby-processing.github.io/_projects/picrate.md

 ### Java ###

 Unlike vanilla processing, we do not distribute a java environment with our projects.
-It is the expectation that you will use the default Oracle jdk8 on the RaspberryPI.
+It is the expectation that you will use the default openjdk11 suplied with Buster on the RaspberryPI3B+ or RaspberryPI4.

 ### JRuby ###